 Click Open

 Note: A number of the reports associated with the voyage module are specific to the different functions within the voyage module.
-This requires you have the appropriate data visible or selected before you create the report.
+This requires that you have the appropriate data visible or selected before you create the report.
 In the situation where you are incorrectly situated in the program, you will be notified.

 How to calculate consumption in the voyage log (link with Trend module)?

-Note: For this to work you will need a license for “TM Trend”
+Note: For this to work you will need a license for the “TM Trend Analysis” module

-If done in the office.
+If done at the office.
 Select the vessel you want in the vessel selector, in the top menu.
 (If on board start with step 2)

-Click [Unit]\[Ship]  [Voyage] or [Current voyage log].
+Click [Voyage]  [Voyage] or [Current voyage log] in the main menu.

-(If [Voyage] was selected) Double-click the desired voyage on the History tab.
-(The voyage must be set as commenced.)
+(If [Voyage] was selected) Double-click the desired voyage either from the Voyage tab or the History tab.
+(The voyage must be set as commenced to have events.)

 (If [Voyage] was selected) Select the “Voyage Log” tab